 “Secure shredding is a great way to make sure your personal information doesn’t fall into the wrong hands,” said Castro (D-Elgin).
 “I encourage residents to take this opportunity to declutter, shred outdated documents and keep their identities safe.”

 Residents are invited to bring personal documents for shredding on Saturday, Sept.
 27 from 9-11 a.m. at Carpenter Park, located at 275 Maple Ave.
-Confidential or sensitive documents that can be shredded on site include things like bank statements, canceled checks, outdated medical records, paid bills and junk mail.
+Confidential or sensitive documents that can be shredded on site include bank statements, canceled checks, outdated medical records, paid bills and junk mail.
 Only paper will be accepted for shredding – no electronics, cardboard, plastic or other materials.

-For more information, contact Senator Castro’s office at 847-214-8864 or online.
+For more information, contact Senator Castro’s office at 847-214-8864 or use the online contact form.